dtminnick/time-series/notebooks/linear-filter-examples.md

 * how wide the effective averaging window is, and
 * how much high‑frequency content is suppressed.

-So even though these filters agree on straight lines, they disagree on everything that isn’t a straight line.
+So even though these filters agree on straight lines, they will handle series that are not straight lines differently.